Scholarships

 The Dean’s Scholarship was established by Dean Broderick in 2001.
 The scholarship is funded by late registration fees and fees that are collected for late examinations.

-The purpose of the fund is to award a scholarship annually to one or more law students enrolled at Empire College School of Law to assist them in the completion of their legal education.
+The purpose of the fund is to award law school scholarships in California annually to one or more law students enrolled at Empire College School of Law to assist them in the completion of their legal education.
 The amount awarded to each scholarship recipient will be within the discretion of the Scholarship Committee.
 The Scholarship Committee is comprised of three faculty members.

-The Scholarship Committee will consider the following attributes when selecting a scholarship recipient:
+The Scholarship Committee will consider the following attributes when selecting recipients for scholarships for law students in California:

 • Academic promise.